 The Benefits of Fight or Flight in Relationships

-So, if a couple can recognize that all might be lost, then fighting may result in a reversal of the negative pattern that exists.
-Fighting in this sense means to put a lot of effort into saving the marriage.
+So, if a couple can recognize that all might be lost, then “fighting” may help reverse the negative pattern that exists.
+Fighting in this sense means putting a lot of effort into saving the marriage.
 Some people also flee to keep from making things worse, which is not a bad reason to leave.
 It’s not good to make things worse, but outright leaving may be too much.

 What do we do about Fight or Flight to Help our Marriage?

 So what do we do?
 We must find balance.
 We must learn to communicate healthily and effectively.
 Making small successes in using the strengths of these instincts can help.
 Recognize that each other’s reactions are not wrong and bad, but are an attempt to be safe and salvage what is good.